 REACH is a cooperative educational ministry of families in Central WI.

 When: REACH meets weekly on Tuesdays, September - April.
 There are 2 semesters, each with 12 weeks of class.
-REACH High meets 8:50am - 12:00pm with optional afternoon classes.
+REACH High meets 8:50am - 12:00pm with occasional afternoon classes.

 Where: REACH meets at Woodlands Church (190 Hoover Avenue, Plover).

 How: The process to request REACH membership is explained below.
 The enrollment fees is $20/student each semester.
 There are options to save by enrolling for the full year at once and by enrolling early (spring).
 Enrollment is available throughout the summer but there will be additional late enrollment fees added.
 Enrollment for the spring semester will open after fall classes have begun.